Futur-Tech/futur-tech-zabbix-raspberry-pi/README.md

 - CPU throttling
 - SD Card R/W test (with package "agnostics")

+SD Card test is done once a week on Sunday at 4AM in order to avoid wear.

 Triggers:
 - CPU temperature is high(<70C)
 - CPU is throttling